 - Brushing helps to avoid staining the teeth and helps keep your mouth healthy.
 It is best to use a brush designed to clean dentures.
 You can also use a toothbrush with soft bristles.
 Avoid brushes with hard bristles as they can damage the teeth.

 - Your dentist may recommend a denture cleaner…

-- “Tabs” are cleaning tablets with 99.9% of proven efficacy that completely cleans your prosthesis in just 3 minutes without scratching it or damage it.
+- “Tabs” are cleaning tablets with 99.9% of proven efficacy that completely clean your prosthesis in just 3 minutes without scratching it or damaging it.

 - Some people use hand/liquid soap and a soft scrub to clean their dentures; both are acceptable.